 Step 3: Outcomes and Planning

-After the diagnosis is the planning stage.
-Here, you will prepare SMART goals (more detail on this later) based on evidence-based practice (EBP) guidelines.
-You will consider the patient’s overall condition, along with their diagnosis and other relevant information, as you set goals for them to achieve desired and realistic health outcomes for the short and long term.
+When learning how to write a nursing care plan, the planning stage follows the diagnosis.
+Here, you will prepare SMART goals based on evidence-based practice (EBP) guidelines.
+You will consider the patient’s overall condition, diagnosis and other relevant information as you set goals for them to achieve desired and realistic health outcomes for the short and long term.

 Step 4: Implementation

-Once you’ve set goals for the patient, it’s time to implement the actions that will support the patient in achieving these goals.
-The implementation stage consists of performing the nursing interventions outlined in the care plan.
-As a nurse, you will either follow doctors’ orders for nursing interventions or develop them yourself using evidence-based practice guidelines.
+Once you’ve set patient goals, it’s time to implement the actions that will support patients in achieving their goals.
+The implementation stage of a nursing care plan consists of performing the nursing interventions outlined in the care plan.
+As a nurse, you will follow doctors’ orders for nursing interventions or develop them using evidence-based practice guidelines.

 Interventions are classified into the following seven domains: family, behavioral, physiological, complex physiological, community, safety, and health system interventions.
-There are several basic interventions that you need to implement during each shift: pain assessment, changing the resting position, listening, cluster care, preventing falls, and fluid consumption.
+There are several basic interventions that you need to implement during each shift: pain assessment, changing the resting position, listening, cluster care, preventing falls and promoting fluid consumption.

 Step 5: Evaluation

-In the final step of a care plan, the health professional (who can be either a doctor or a nurse) will evaluate whether the desired outcome has been met.
-You will then adjust the care plan based on this information.
+In the final step of a care plan, the health professional, a doctor or nurse, will evaluate if the desired outcome has been met.
+Then, you will adjust the nursing care plan based on this information.

 Care Plan Fundamentals

-In a simple but useful way, Nurse.org explains the core questions your care plan should answer: what, why, and how. ((Mariam Yazdi, “4 Steps to Writing a Nursing Care Plan,” Nurse.org, March 23, 2018: https://nurse.org/articles/nursing-care-plan-how-to/)) A nursing care plan should include:
+Nurse.org explains the core questions your plan of care should answer: what, why and how.7 A nursing care plan should include:

 - The What: What does the patient suffer from?
 What do they risk suffering from?